-- Location of signage should be selected such that it attracts attention; - Location of signage should be at key areas requiring interpretation - Signage materials need to be low maintenance and durable, resistant to UV and graffiti and easily installed.
+- D05.13.08.
+Approved information signage shall be installed for all Stormwater Quality Improvement Devices.
+Signage shall be educative and shall focus on habituated created and local habitat.
+Signage strategies should consider following key issues: - Signage should be kept simple and easy to understand for general people. - Location of signage should be selected such that it attracts people attentions: - Location of signage should be at key areas requiring interpretation - Signage materials need to be low maintenance and durable, resistant to UV and graffiti and easily installed.

 D05.14.
-RURAL DEVELOPMENTS
+RURAL DESIGNS

 D05.14.01.
-For developments in rural areas refer to "Queensland Department of Transport and Main Roads Manual: Road Drainage (2015) or Local Government Authority specific guidelines.
+For developments in rural areas refer to "Queensland Department of Transport and Main Roads Manual: Road Drainage (2015) or Local Government specific quidelines.